 Extra tips for visiting Viñales

-Mosquito repellant can be a saver, especially during the wet season.
-Buy yourself one.
+– Mosquito repellent can be a saver, especially during the wet season.
+Bring one from home, since those in Cuba are not that effective.

 Pin for later!